Arju2003/BuildingBuddy/README.md

 Enter this mode by clicking **View** – **My Locations** or press `CTRL + L`.
 This interface is designed to manage user-created POIs.
 Please note that the user cannot create new POIs in this mode.

 ## Discovery Mode
 Enter this mode by using the search bar located at the bottom left on all screens except the splash screen.
 The user can browse all the POIs across all the buildings or search for a specific POI.
-The search bar can also serve as a shortcut to any floor in any building when the search phrase is a building + floor code.
+To view all POIs across the buildings, simply hit <b>Go</b>.
+The search bar will also take you to any floor when the search phrase is a building + floor code shortcut.
 Learn more in the FAQ section below.

+## Focus Mode
+When managing bookmarks, My Locations, or viewing search results, if the user clicks on any POI, that highlighted POI will be the only POI shown on the screen.
+Despite that, you can still click on any POI on this map.
+If you hope to view all the POIs on a floor map at once, use the search bar with the <i>building + floor code</i> shortcut (see the FAQ section below).

 ## Development Mode
 To activate Development Mode in _BuildingBuddy_, choose **More** – **Developer Tool** in the app, or press `CTRL+X`.